dgoppenheimer/pymol-notes/content/introduction/building-this-site.md

 Success!

 {{% notice note %}}
-If you want the site to be built in and served from the `public` directory, then run `hugo server --renderToDisk`.
+If you want the site to be built in, and served from, the `public` directory, then run `hugo server --renderToDisk`.
 If you just want to build the site in the `public` directory, then run `hugo`.
 {{% /notice %}}

 ### Create a homepage